Don’t risk your well-being! Get 12 infidelity facts that will keep you safe!

 The bottom line: Don’t settle for a broken marriage.
 Life is short, and you are meant to be happy.

-Either fix your marriage that has been damaged by your cheating partner or walk away from him or her.
+Either fix your marriage that has been damaged by your cheating partner or walk away from them.
 Don’t just settle for a toxic relationship.

 If you need to end your relationship with your cheating partner, it is possible to find a new and better person to share your life with.

 Many people have succeeded in their second marriages.
 This too is hard work.
-However, for most people, it is preferable to living alone and with loneliness.
+However, for most people, it is preferable to living alone, with loneliness.

 I hope after having read the above material, you can now answer the question, “When to walk away after infidelity?” or at least you have learned what you should do next before you make your life-altering decision to fix your marriage or walk away.